-How can a luminaire manufacturer’s choice of driver support the many visions of Human-Centric Lighting?
+How can the luminaire manufacturers and lighting professional’s choice of driver support the many visions of Human-Centric Lighting?

-Additionally, there are competing visions on how to design lighting for health or well-being.
+There are also competing visions on how to design lighting for health or well-being.
 The priorities of specifiers and users also varies based on the setting.
 The designer’s view of ‘Human-Centric’ is greatly influenced by whether their lighting scheme is for hospital patients, school children, office workers, or assembly-line technicians in a factory.

-This poses a problem for Luminaire Manufacturers.
+This poses a problem for Luminaire Manufacturers and lighting professionals alike.
 On the one hand, manufacturers generally like to make a strategic choice of driver supplier—and even of a family of driver products.
 The selection of a single or primary driver supplier is advantageous in reducing the effort and time involved in vendor and product qualification.
 It also means that the manufacturer’s design engineers and installers only need to familiarize themselves with one set of features, technologies, programming tools and so on.

-On the other hand, the fast-changing view in the market about how to meet the demand for a Human-Centric element to lighting means that the functional requirements of the driver are almost certain to change over time—varying greatly from installation to installation.
+For lighting and other specifying professionals, the fast-changing view in the market regarding how to meet the demand for a Human-Centric lighting element means that the functional requirements of the driver are almost certain to change over time—varying greatly from installation to installation.

 - How can a single driver choice or driver supplier remain consistent while the luminaire’s specifications are ever-changing?

 - How can Luminaire Manufacturers future-proof their preferred driver supplier while taking account of the different implementations of Human-Centric Lighting?

 The LED Driver's Role In A Human-Centric Lighting Scheme

 Part of the reason why the term ‘Human-Centric Lighting’ is so hotly contested is because the idealized natural lighting theory conflicts with its implementation in real-world lighting schemes.